-> - High work pressure as bank PO deals with the public.
+- High work pressure as a Bank PO deals with people directly.

-- As a bank PO, you have to go through a rigorous training session before you get on the floor, the sessions include marketing, billing, investment, finance, accounting, human resource, general banking, agricultural banking etc.
+- As a Bank PO, a candidate has to go through a rigorous training session before performing the regular duties; the sessions include marketing, billing, investment, finance, accounting, human resource, general banking, agricultural banking etc.

 SSC work pressure:

-- You get to work on different tasks such as Administrative Task, supervision or any other tasks as asked by the senior official.
+- An SSC staff gets to work on different tasks such as Administrative Task, supervision or any other tasks as asked by the senior official.

-- SSC jobs give you a good work-life balance.
+- SSC jobs ensure an excellent work-life balance.

 Bank PO working hours:

-- Proper work schedule but some closing work to be done after office hours as well.
+- Regular work schedule but some transactional activities need to be done after office hours as well.

 SSC working hours: